LeadWoods0902/DandD_Nightmare_Plague/Characters/PC/Marta/Duska Von Mori.md

 - Spread Mortos' word by recruiting followers that are willing to embrace the inevitability of death
 - Unearth Forbidden Knowledge

+##### Motivations
+After discovering that their country has been lying to them for generations, creating a

 ### Backstory